HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 development.
 It then proposes alternative approaches.
 This is the author's own point of view.

 Please note: the list of reviewers chosen is somewhat arbitrary based on my memory of who concerns themselves with this stuff.
-Apologies if I left you out - guaranteed I'd like you to read this even if you strongly disagree.
+And Github limits the number to 15.
+Apologies if I left you out - guaranteed I'd like you to read this even/esepcially if you strongly disagree.

 ## Author(s)